 3. Carriage Problem

 With time you can get a ‘stuck carriage’ in your lathe machine.
-Not only the carriage but also the handles need to be working perfectly for the machine to move and run efficiently.
+Not only the carriage but the handles also need to be working perfectly for the machine to move and run efficiently.

 Carriage helps the cutting tools to move in between headstock and tailstock.